NPLinker/nplinker-webapp/README.md

 # NPLinker Web Application

-This is the [NPLinker](https://nplinker.github.io/nplinker/latest/) web application, developed with [Plotly Dash](https://dash.plotly.com/), which enables you to visualize NPLinker predictions in an interactive way.
+This is the [NPLinker](https://nplinker.github.io/nplinker/latest/) web application (webapp), developed with [Plotly Dash](https://dash.plotly.com/).
+It enables interactive visualization of NPLinker predictions and is designed to be run locally or in a containerized environment.
+[A lightweight online demo](https://nplinker-webapp.onrender.com) is available for quick exploration.

 <p align="center">
   <img src="app/assets/dash1.png" width="600" alt="Dashboard Screenshot 1">